callum-mccracken/npsm/docs/source/index.rst

 ------------------

 These docs were created by sphinx, which pulls docstrings from Python modules.
-It's not fully automatic though, so if you add a new file to the file structure, don't expect it to be added to the docs!
+It's not fully automatic, so if you add a new file to the file structure, don't expect it to be added to the docs!
 This was intentional since it forced me to actually look at the docs and make sure they looked decent, but if you want to make it more automatic,